igor-vovk/connect-rpc-scala/README.md

 This will make sure that all the traffic going through the Connect-RPC server will be captured by the same opentelemetry.

+## ZIO Interop

+It is perfectly possible to use the library with ZIO, since it's built on top of `cats-effect` and use Tagless pattern.
+Conformance tests actually use `ZIO` and `ZIO-GRPC`, to know more check inside the `conformance` folder.

 ## Development

 ### Running Connect-RPC conformance tests